ember-chat/guidelines/CodeOfConduct.md

 *This policy is a "living" document, and subject to refinement and expansion in the future.
-This is based on the Front-end London Slack's Code of Conduct, that nicely explains some common guidelines for Slack Communities*
+This is based on the Front-end London Slack's Code of Conduct, that nicely explains some common guidelines for Chat Communities*

-The **EmberJS Community Slack** should be a safe place for everybody regardless of
+The **EmberJS Community Chat** should be a safe place for everybody regardless of

 - gender, gender identity or gender expression
 - sexual orientation